arezooalipanah/arezooalipanah/README.md

 ### Hi there 👋
 ## I'm Arezoo

-I started working with my computer and probing into programming with a dial-up internet connection.
+I started working with my computer and probing into programming with a dial-up internet connection:).
 Having learned computer, I noticed I was passionate about coding, which takes me away from the routine life.
 It’s been always challenging for me to deal with a system with millions of users.
 Consequently, I adore coding.
 I dived in the world of programming with Java.
 Apart from that, I started mastering Microservices Design patterns.
 Moreover, I’ve been learning as well as working in the programming since 2015.

 <!--
 **arezooalipanah/arezooalipanah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.